awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 The encryption strength of a communications connection depends on the key size and strength of the algorithm that you choose for your origin server’s certificate\.
 The two options that CloudFront supports for connections with a custom origin are RSA and Elliptic Curve Digital Signature Algorithm \(ECDSA\)\.

-For lists of the RSA and ECDSA ciphers supported by CloudFront, see [Supported SSL/TLS protocols and ciphers for communication between CloudFront and your origin](secure-connections-supported-viewer-protocols-ciphers.md#secure-connections-supported-ciphers-cloudfront-to-origin)\.
+For lists of the RSA and ECDSA ciphers supported by CloudFront, see [Supported protocols and ciphers between CloudFront and the origin](secure-connections-supported-ciphers-cloudfront-to-origin.md)\.

 ### How RSA Ciphers Work<a name="using-https-cloudfront-to-origin-which-cipher-rsa"></a>